hydra-emu/core/README.md

 ### Why not use STL?
 Using STL may break stuff if the STL version between the core and the frontend is different.

+### Why both a hasInterface function and a asInterface function?
+While asInterface will return null if an interface is not supported, running the hasInterface function first is vital for the frontend so that if more interfaces are added previous core builds don't break

 In order to make a hydra core, you need 3 functions defined and a class